 Costa Rica also believes in grass-feeding their cows.

 A study conducted there compared the fatty tissue of close to 2,000 patients who had heart attacks and lived with another group of 2,000 people who did not have heart attacks but had similar health markers.

 Researchers noticed higher CLA levels (a good indicator of a diet full of high-fat dairy products) in participants without heart attacks[*].

-Plus, as a high-fat dairy product, grass fed butter is one of the best sources of vitamin K2.
+Grass-fed butter is also one of the best sources of vitamin K2.

-In the now famous Rotterdam Study, participants with the highest intake of vitamin K2 in their diets had 57% lower risks of dying from heart disease and a 26% lower chance of dying from all other causes[*].
+In the now-famous Rotterdam Study, participants with the highest intake of vitamin K2 in their diets had 57% lower risk of dying from heart disease and a 26% lower chance of dying from all other causes[*].

 Researchers from another trial learned that every 10 micrograms of vitamin K2 women have per day lowers their risk of heart disease by 9%[*].

 Vitamin K also plays a major role in protecting your calcium stores.